Inky-developer/debris/Readme.md

 ## ToDo:
   - Implement simplest form of loops:
-    Withing a block the keyword `recurse` jumps back to the top
+    Within a block the keyword `recurse` jumps back to the top
   - For now loops will be runtime-only, so all variables that are written to in a recursing block must be non-comptime
   - To detect that, mark recursing blocks in hir